solliancenet/microsoft-postgres-docs-project/docs/02_cross_region_site_swap.md

 4. Disable HA if it is enabled (standby removed). (non-transactional)

 ### Replica down

-Replica instance is down, or entire region is down.
+s

-In this scenario, a swap is not possible, since there is no target, we can swap to.
+In the event the replica instance is down or the entire replica region is down a swap is not possible.
 Users can change the reader endpoint to point to another, healthy replica, and trigger swap.

 ## Cross-feature behavior